opinion

 Having worked for brick-and-mortar and online retailers for much of my career, I certainly understand the appeal of new releases.
 A new release warrants premier placement and gives you an opportunity to engage all communication channels and partners.
 However, new releases also risk oversaturating the category unnecessarily.
 As we face a potential recession, innovation for innovation’s sake, stocking every color and bringing a variety of new releases seasonally will likely not be winning strategies.

 How do we get our bearings in this new situation?
 First, get clear on your criteria for strategically expanding your selection.
-Setting the parameters for product selection expansion now will serve you well down the line as consumer confidence fluctuates and you are in a position that requires you to be as deliberate as you can be with your inventory.
+Setting the parameters for product selection expansion now will serve you well down the line as consumer confidence fluctuates and business requires you to be as deliberate as you can be with your inventory.

 From a product innovation and development standpoint, new releases will slow in the coming year.
-A new release that improves upon your premier product, meets a broad customer or price point demand, or fulfills a pleasure need for your niche target audience will continue to make sense to develop and bring to market.
-From a stocking and inventory standpoint, a new release that fills a price-point gap or replaces a comparable strong seller, rounds out a category that your target customer or your target growth customer is looking for, or is an easy add-on sale to a bestseller can still make for a great new addition to your selection.
+However, a new release that improves upon your premier product, meets a broad customer or price point demand, or fulfills a pleasure need for your niche target audience will continue to make sense to develop and bring to market.
+From a stocking and inventory standpoint, a new release that fills a price-point gap or replaces a comparable strong seller, rounds out a category that your target customers are looking for, or is an easy add-on sale to a bestseller can still make for a great new addition to your selection.

 In my recent experience working with Magic Wand — arguably the most judicious product developer in the industry, with only six unique models after 56 years — there is a lot you can do with your existing selection without taking on unnecessary SKUs or inventory.